Grand Chalet: Scale and dimensions

-Wooden architecture and materials
+Wooden architecture and an oversized scale

 The south façade of the Grand Chalet in 2018.
 Wherever possible, wood was used in the construction, as the builder of the Grand Chalet had extensive forests at his disposal.
 Even the chimneys were made of wood.
 The planks therefore had to fit together perfectly to avoid flying sparks.
 Wooden chimneys were nothing unusual at that time.
 However, in the 19th century they were banned.

 The wooden structure of the Grand Chalet is made entirely of local Alpine wood, with elaborately carved balconies and a sloping roof characteristic of traditional Swiss architecture.
 To build the chalet it required 750 m^{3} of logs, or more than 200 spruce trees, and 950 m^{2} of shingles for the roof, or 70 more spruce trees.
 The shingles of the Grand Chalet are 45 centimetres long, 13 centimetres wide and 8 millimetres thick, which represents approximately 225 shingles per square metre.
 When the roof of the Grand Chalet was re-roofed in 1994, over 200,000 shingles were needed.
 In total, almost 1,000 m^{3} of wood were cut in the owner's forests for the construction of the Grand Chalet.
 On the west side, however, a stone wall protects the façade of the Grand Chalet, which is exposed to the weathering of the west wind.
 The south façade is the largest façade of the Grand Chalet.
 It measures 27.0 meters by 19.5 meters with a depth of 15.0 meters.

 But early on, there were voices that argued the Grand Chalet was too big.
 In 1848, the building tax assessors wrote in their report on the Grand Chalet: "It is a building of gigantic size, with numerous rooms, many of which, however, are unheated.
 The roof is expensive to maintain.
 The rental value and the selling price are highly illusory, since there is no possibility of renting out a similar building.
 It follows from all this that the market value bears no relation to the income, since one could achieve more with less money."

-Too grand for 'Gemütlichkeit', it is perhaps best described as an example of Helvetian gothic.
+"Too grand for 'Gemütlichkeit', it is perhaps best described as an example of Helvetian gothic."